AlexanderSokolkin/English_edu/README.md

 11 - We ate lunch at 12:15 pm.
 12 - I like to go to the beach in July.
 13 - They are getting married on Saturday, May 26, 2018.
-14 - My brother has his first karate class on Wednasday.
+14 - My brother has his first karate class on Wednesday.
 15 - They like to read in the afternoon.
 16 - Flowers bloom in the spring.
 17 - The concert tickets go on sale tomorrow.
 On that day, people will line up for hours.